manumaan/tickstack1.0/README.md

-# Custom TICK stack Sandboc
+# Custom TICK stack Sandbox
 This is a custom TICK stack sandbox with:
 TELEGRAF 1.13
 INFLUXDB 1.8